Analyzing Differentiable Fuzzy Logic Operators: Abstract

 \section{Abstract}

-In recent years there has been a push to integrate symbolic AI and deep learning, as it is argued that the strengths and weaknesses of these approaches are complementary.
-One such trend in the literature are weakly supervised learning techniques that use operators from fuzzy logics.
-They employ prior background knowledge described in logic to benefit the training of a neural network from unlabeled and noisy data.
-By interpreting logical symbols using neural networks, this background knowledge can be added to regular loss functions used in deep learning to integrate reasoning and learning.
-In this paper, we analyze how a large collection of logical operators from the fuzzy logic literature behave in a differentiable setting.
-We find large differences between the formal properties of these operators that are of crucial importance in a differentiable learning setting.
-We show that many of these operators, including some of the best known, are highly unsuitable for use in a differentiable learning setting.
-A further finding concerns the treatment of implication in these fuzzy logics, with a strong imbalance between gradients driven by the antecedent and the consequent of the implication.
-Finally, we empirically show that it is possible to use \dfuzz for semi-supervised learning.
-However, to achieve the most significant performance improvement over a supervised baseline, we have to resort to non-standard combinations of logical operators which perform well in learning, but which no longer satisfy the usual logical laws.
-We end with a discussion on extensions to large-scale problems.
+The AI community is increasingly putting its attention towards combining symbolic and neural approaches, as it is often argued that the strengths and weaknesses of these approaches are complementary.
+One recent trend in the literature are weakly supervised learning techniques that employ operators from fuzzy logics.
+In particular, these use prior background knowledge described in such logics to help the training of a neural network from unlabeled and noisy data.
+By interpreting logical symbols using neural networks, this background knowledge can be added to regular loss functions, hence making reasoning a part of learning.

+We study, both formally and empirically, how a large collection of logical operators from the fuzzy logic literature behave in a differentiable learning setting.
+We find that many of these operators, including some of the most well-known, are highly unsuitable in this setting.
+A further finding concerns the treatment of implication in these fuzzy logics, and shows a strong imbalance between gradients driven by the antecedent and the consequent of the implication.
+Furthermore, we introduce a new family of fuzzy implications (called sigmoidal implications) to tackle this phenomenon.
+Finally, we empirically show that it is possible to use \dfuzz for semi-supervised learning, and compare how different operators behave in practice.
+We find that, to achieve the largest performance improvement over a supervised baseline, we have to resort to non-standard combinations of logical operators which perform well in learning, but no longer satisfy the usual logical laws.

 \ead{e.van.krieken@vu.nl}

 \ead{erman.acar@vu.nl}

 \ead{Frank.van.Harmelen@vu.nl}